 Pangas Beach Club

-The Stay in Tamarindo hands-down number one Tamarindo restaurant choice is Pangas Beach Club.
+The Vacation Rentals of Tamarindo hands-down number one Tamarindo restaurant choice is Pangas Beach Club.
 It’s a little hard to explain the ambiance at Pangas without sounding sappy.
 There is actually something magical about that spot on the beach where the ocean meets the Las Baulas estuary and giant Laurel de La India trees grow.
 That’s where Pangas Beach Club is located, and that’s one of the reasons we love it.
 Most of the Pangas’ seating is right on the sand.
 Comfortable cushioned chairs at wooden tables under the canopy of trees give such a relaxed atmosphere to Pangas, that you never want to leave.

 They serve lunch and dinner all week, and breakfast as well on Sundays.
 This is a great place to come for sunset!
 Pangas Beach Club, of course, has cold beer, and they have a full bar and a yummy appetizer menu.
 Pangas’ menu is based on local ingredients like fish, beef, and lots of fresh vegetables.
 Reservations are a good idea because Pangas does a lot of special events like weddings (you’ll see why the minute you walk in the door) which means on those nights the restaurant is closed to regular diners.

 Seasons, owned and run by Israeli chef Shlomy has been a Tamarindo favorite since 2003.
 The menu at Seasons is “Mediterranean Gourmet,” and everything on it is delicious!
 Seasons is located in the Arco Iris hotel, on a breezy wooden patio beside the pool.
 Ask any Tamarindo local what their favorite appetizer, dinner, or dessert is at Seasons, and he or she will have answers for you—guaranteed.
 Seasons has a full bar and serves a mean martini.